tacman/msgphp/docs/projection/documents.md

 # Projection Documents

-A projection document is a domain value object of type `MsgPhp\Domain\Projection\DomainProjectionDocument`.
+A projection document is a value object of type `MsgPhp\Domain\Projection\ProjectionDocument`.
 Its purpose is to hold a projection document its data and current state.

 ## API